-Good morning everyone.
+Good afternoon everyone.

-The order of events this morning is fairly straightforward.
-I will talk about what has been happening in the Chamber over the past year and also a few other thoughts.
-You will no doubt be relieved to hear I only intend to speak for 10 minutes or so.
+I will then outline some of what has been happening in the Chamber over the past year.
+You will no doubt be relieved to hear I only intend to speak for 20 minutes or so.

 So to the Chamber and the past year.